craftercms/docs/source/.new-ia/by-role/site-admin/site-tools/navigating-site-tools.rst

     :align: center
     :width: 60%

-For more information on content modeling and content types, see :ref:`content-modeling` in the Developer section
+For more information on content modeling and content types, see :ref:`newIa-content-modeling` in the Developer section

 ---------------
 Encryption Tool